 There is a tendency in our culture to romanticize pregnancies and sweet little babies, and be silent about the rest.
 In spite of social media being flooded with intimate details from ultrasound images of fetuses and reports how it feels to be pregnant, there is a still caution around revealing the full, and sometimes painful, experience of becoming pregnant after 35.

-Many people believe things are changing and there is a shift in how we talk about infertility.
+Many people believe things are changing and there is a shift in how we talk about infertility (here you can contact me if you need my advice).
 Especially in high-tech countries like Canada and US, where women have access to reproductive technologies and a possibility to blog about it, there is a flood of information about all the details surrounding the fertility treatments.

 IVF is not a heart disease.
 It’s not a bipolar disorder.
 It’s not a HIV.